james-cranley/Python30/README.md

  - You should see it spring into action and install a bunch of stuff.
  - This has created an environment called `test` that has its own version of Python (v3.10) installed in it.
- - If successful it will conclude by suggesting you activate the environment (see screenshot).
+ - If successful, it will conclude by suggesting you activate the environment (see screenshot).

     <details>
      <summary>Screenshot `conda` test environment creation</summary>